-- Besides the data taken from the SAM, some values must be assigned to the parameters in the model that cannot be calibrated (so-called "free" parameters). - The price elasticity (parameter eta) should be set equal to one when verifying model homogeneity.
+- Besides the data taken from the SAM, some values must be assigned to the parameters in the model that cannot be calibrated (so-called "free" parameters). - Population growth (parameter n) is set to 3% by default, for all periods.
+Of course, the user should put the value of population growth that is reflective of the country to be modeled.
+The population index (parameter pop) is then calibrated accordingly. - The same is true for the interest rate; a value of 4% is assigned to the parameter IRO by default, but the user is free to change this value. - The price elasticity (parameter eta) should be set equal to one when verifying model homogeneity.
+This parameter is used to adjust nominal values according to the price index.
 The user can assign a value different from one to this parameter, depending on her/his knowledge of the economy to be modeled. - Values have been assigned to the elasticities used in CES and CET functions.
 In our example, the same value has been assigned to all industries and commodities.
-Although these values will allow the model to run, the user should assign values that are specific to the economy being modeled, if possible. - The elasticity of international demand for exported commodities (sigma\XD) was assigned a value of two for all commodities.
+Although these values will allow the model to run, the user should assign values that are specific to the economy being modeled, if possible. - The elasticity of international demand for exported commodities (sigma_XD) was assigned a value of two for all commodities.
 Once again, the user will want to eventually modify this value.

 - It is assumed that households have Stone-Geary utility functions.
-This specific functional form implies several parameters, and not all of them can be calibrated. - In the PEP-1-1 code, we assigned a different income elasticity to each commodity, so the user will have to modify this part of the GAMS code to ensure that the names of the commodity elements correspond to the ones in the set definition. - Hence, for every element of set I, there should be a value for the income elasticity of consumption. - Finally, the same value has been assigned to the Frisch parameter for every household; the user might once again assign a value that better represents the economy she/he wishes to model.
+This specific functional form implies several parameters, and not all of them can be calibrated. - In the PEP-1-t code, we assigned a different income elasticity to each commodity, so the user will have to modify this part of the GAMS code to ensure that the names of the commodity elements correspond to the ones in the set definition. - Hence, for every element of set I, there should be a value for the income elasticity of consumption. - Finally, the same value has been assigned to the Frisch parameter for every household; the user might once again assign a value that better represents the economy she/he wishes to model.